build-umass/ETA_Research_Website/README.md

 Change directory into the frontend folder and run `yarn dev`.
 Any code you change should update immediately on the website

 ### Backend
-Change directory into backend folder and run `yarn start`
+Change directory into backend folder and run `yarn dev`